microsoft/azurechat/docs/6-chat-over-file.md

-# 📃 Chatting with your unstructured data
+# 📃 Chatting with your file

 Users can utilise this functionality to upload their PDF files through the portal and engage in chat discussions related to the content of those files.